 Especially older workers.

 I only wonder who will buy their stuff when the time comes that most of the US workforce is working part-time making $5.15 an hour?
-Even at full time, that’s less than $11,000 a year.
+Even working full-time, that’s less than $11,000 a year.

 “Nothing to Talk About.
 That’s It!”